Frequently Asked Questions

 Yes, even though a window sill or shelf is closely fitted above a radiator, Radflek can be still be installed as the foil is flexible enough to bend over the top of the radiator and then slide down behind it in the standard installation method.

 For Radflek to work at its most efficient, it needs to have an air gap both between it and the radiator (so that it can reflect heat) and between it and the wall (so that it does not conduct heat).
 If the installed sheet does touch the wall or the radiator in a few places, that will not make any material difference to its effectiveness.
 The optimum air gap is approximately 25mm but we have had customer reports where Radflek has been installed in air gaps of 10mm and was still said to be effective.
-You may need to use the alternative method of installation for narrow air gaps (as the clips with Radflek rolled around them may be too wide for the gap) - see the answer to question 18.
+You may need to use the alternative method of installation for narrow air gaps (as the clips with Radflek rolled around them may be too wide for the gap) - see the answer to question (What do I do if the standard installation method means that Radflek doesn’t cover my entire radiator?).
 If your brackets are close to the top of your radiator, leave material above the slits but roll this material so that it does not protrude above the top of the radiator.

 The standard installation method is for Radflek to be suspended from clips that hang between the radiator wall brackets.
 We recognise that this means that the portion of the radiator outside the brackets will still be transferring heat into the section of the wall directly behind it but took the view that consumers would prefer a slightly less efficient installation if the Radflek sheet was not visible from the side of the radiator.
 If your brackets are unusually close together (and therefore far from the edges of the radiator) or low (and so not near the top of the radiator), you can modify the installation method by discarding the clips, cutting slits in the Radflek sheet and mounting it so that the radiator brackets sit in the slits.
 The sheet is stiff enough to bear its own weight, and you can leave sufficient material above the slits to ensure that any space above low brackets is also covered by Radflek.
 That way you can have Radflek behind the entire radiator.